louismullie/temp-data/markdown_final/da2aea8d-9ddd-cb4d-b0d2-6174ff19e335.md

 ---

-### Diagnosis of acute rejection in renal transplant patients by urine… [^116zUgch].
-ClinicalTrials (2011).
-Low credibility.

-In patients with unexplained renal allograft dysfunction who get an allograft biopsy to clarify if an acute rejection is present, a simultaneous urine sample will be taken.
-The peptide pattern of this urine sample is analyzed by mass spectrometry and a diagnosis is made based on a pre-defined peptide pattern which was established to detect acute allograft rejection.
-- Sensitivity and specificity of the urine test to diagnose acute renal allograft rejection in subgroups with different severity grades of the rejection
-- Sensitivity/specificity measures for the urine test will be determined in subgroups of patients with different severity of the rejection.

-Severity grading is based on the pathomorphological classification of the rejection and on the functional impairment of the allograft at the time of rejection diagnosis.
-Reliable and timely detection of acute rejections in renal transplant patients is important to preserve the graft function and to prevent premature graft failure.
-The current gold standard for the rejection diagnosis is a renal biopsy which is usually performed upon an unexplained decline in the graft function.
-Because of the insensitivity of creatinine determinations and the invasiveness of renal biopsies, non-invasive tests have been suggested to diagnose acute rejection including mass spectrometry analysis of urine samples.
-The aim of the study is to prove that this test is as equally effective as the allograft biopsy to detect acute rejection in patients that undergo a biopsy for unexplained renal dysfunction.

-The perspective of this approach is that the test could be used either in place of the biopsy or as decision guidance whether a biopsy is necessary to confirm the presence of rejection.
-Another perspective is that the MS test could be used in the regular post-transplant surveillance for acute rejection, in place of the relatively insensitive procedure with periodic monitoring of the graft function by creatinine determinations.
-Detailed Description.
-- **Rejection of Renal Transplant Inclusion Criteria**:
-- Adult patients with a kidney or combined kidney/pancreas transplantation
-- Unexplained renal allograft dysfunction within the first year of transplantation
-- Renal allograft biopsy, which is clinically indicated to verify or exclude an acute rejection Exclusion Criteria:

----

 ### Evolving criteria for the diagnosis of antibody-mediated rejection in renal allografts [^113qjXk9].
 Current Opinion in Nephrology and Hypertension (2018).
 Low credibility.

 Purpose Of Review